WickedJack99/DoIt_ESP32_Devkit_V1_LightSensorData/README.md

 # DoIt_ESP32_Devkit_V1_LightSensorData
 Repository to receive light sensor data.

+Be aware that functions to calculate the date are not working properly.

 # Device
 > The device used is a DoIt ESP32 Devkit V1 development board.